amenjalal94/amenjalal94.github.io/README.md

 <br />

-### When there is a will but not a way: labor supply of college-educated women in Pakistan
+### When job offers out-pace the marriage market: Labour supply of college educated women in Pakistan
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

-_Data collection ongoing; supported by STICERD, RISF and HER at LSE, and the Gates Foundation_
+_Data collection ongoing; supported by STICERD, RISF and HER at LSE_

 <details>

   <summary>Click for abstract</summary>

-For the past 25 years, the female labor force participation of college-educated women in Pakistan has stagnated at 33%.
-In this project, we measure and track over time both beliefs and actual labor market decisions of thousands of students graduating from a large private university in Lahore.
-We find that at graduation, women believe, on average, that they have a 72% chance of working six months later.
-This is close to men’s own employment belief, at 78%.
-However, while men have, on average, nearly accurate beliefs about their future employment, women vastly overestimate it: only 43% of women work six months later, while 70% of men do.
-We explore potential mechanisms behind these gender gaps, including search intensity, wage expectations, preferences for non-wage amenities, and family involvement.
+Over the past 25 years, increased college education for women in Pakistan has not translated into higher female labor force participation (FLFP): only 33% of college-educated women participate in the labor force, which is almost as low as the national average rate of FLFP.
+In June 2022, we surveyed the entire graduating cohort (2,200 students) of a large private university in Lahore.
+Strikingly, we found that virtually all female students intended to work after college, and believed themselves to be about as likely as their male peers to find a job within 6 months.
+However, 6 months later, only 48% of female students were in the labor force and only 34% were gainfully employed.
+In contrast, 85% of men were in the labor force and 60% of them were employed.
+This is despite the fact that women on average had a higher GPA, and conditional on applying, received job offers at the same rate as men.
+In an ongoing experiment, we test one potential channel explaining why women’s LFP falls short of their expectations: the timing of their job application.
+Specifically, we test whether encouraging women to apply to jobs before or right after graduation leads to higher LFP.
+This experiment is motivated by stylized facts established through baseline surveys.
+We observed that while men’s labor market outcomes do not depend on the timing of their applications, women’s chances of LFP and employment double if they started applying to jobs earlier.
+However, most students – especially women – did not start applying to jobs until a few months after graduation.
+Meanwhile, women started receiving marriage offers shortly after graduating and reported growing pressure from their families to consider these offers imminently.
+If marriage offers arrive faster than job offers – and women get engaged or married before they start work – they may never work.
+Conversely, if a woman is already employed when she enters the marriage market, she is unlikely to receive offers from men who find a working woman unsuitable, thus shifting the composition of marriage offers in favor of sustained FLFP.
+To test how the timing of job search affects FLFP, we are running our experiment with 2,100 students graduating from Pakistan’s largest (public) university.
 </details>

 <br />